Tonyyouyou/Mamba-in-Speech/README.md

 This repository contains the official implementation of the paper [Mamba in Speech: Towards an Alternative to Self-Attention](https://arxiv.org/abs/2405.12609).

 ## Overview
-For ASR task, we provided espnet related files.
+For ASR task, we provided espnet related files and Pytorch Version of ConBiMamba.

 For Speech Enhancement task, the pipeline is done by Pytorch

-## Installation

-To use this implementation, you need to install Mamba in your system.
-You can then install the required packages using pip.

-1. Install the `causal-conv1d` package:
-    ```bash
-    pip install causal-conv1d>=1.2.0
-    ```

-2. Install the `mamba-ssm` package:
-    ```bash
-    pip install mamba-ssm
-    ```

 ## Citation